Computing

 Computing – Implementation

-The key knowledge and skills in each area, including the relevant e-safety messages for each year group have been mapped out across the school from EYFS to year 6, ensuring progression between each year group.
+The key knowledge and skills in each area, including the relevant Online Safety messages for each year group have been mapped out across the school from EYFS to year 6, ensuring progression between each year group.
 Key skills are revisited, embedded and built upon as pupils move through the topics and year groups.

 Computing is formatively assessed at the end of each topic, the children being identified as working below, towards, at or exceeding the expected standard for their age-related expectations.
 Monitoring takes place through a variety of strategies including lesson observations, pupil voice, monitoring of work completed etc. Staff are supported by the computing team to ensure a high-quality curriculum is delivered for all our pupils.